 Around the third week of pregnancy, the family of a pregnant woman invites others to a surprise party to share with relatives and friends, distribute gifts, and have talked about pregnancy and motherhood.

-History Of Baby Shower
+History Of Baby Showers

 The baby shower ceremony has a long history.
 The tradition of hosting a baby shower began in ancient Egyptian and Roman times, according to history.
 They included it in their customs as a way of wishing the infant and his mother well.
 It used to be celebrated without much fanfare in the past.
 People followed a few modest customs to commemorate this occasion.